 A leisurely walk along the seawall, wind the shore of Hardy Bay and waterfront park areas out to the pier.
 Posed along the route, interpretive signage features wildlife native to Port Hardy and the surrounding area.
 Breathtaking sights of neighboring isles and the coastal mountain range are visible from the seawall on a clear day.

 Climb up and into the seven hills between Stories Beach and Hardy Bay.
 Follow in the steps of ancestors along the traditional route of the Kwakiutl Nations, connecting commuters from Beaver Harbour overland to neighbouring Bear Cove.
-Terrain varies from uneven forest floor and board walk to crushed gravel, taking most two hours round trip.
+Terrain varies from uneven forest floor and boardwalk to crushed gravel, taking almost two hours round trip.
 Sights of wildlife and culturally modified trees can bee seen along the way.
-Trailhead are at either end, beginning at the Bear Cove highway or near Storeys Beach.
-Pack water, wear appropriate foot wear and prepare for a great adventure.
+Trailheads are at either end, beginning at the Bear Cove highway or near Storeys Beach.
+Pack water, wear appropriate footwear and prepare for a great adventure.

 Tex Lyon Trail

 The challenging 8-hour round trip trek along the Tex Lyon trail brings hikers through old-growth forest stands down onto the rocky shoreline of Beaver Harbour.
 The tough trail is difficult with an uneven forest floor, muddy sections, exposed roots, and rope-assisted inclines on multiple occasions, it offers a stunning panoramic view of Queen Charlotte Strait upon arrival at Dillon Point.
 Pack a day pack with plenty of food and water.
 Wear appropriate footwear and clothing.
 Be advised of the presence of wildlife including resident black bears, cougars, and wolves.
 Pack a cell phone and emergency kit.
 Tell someone where you are going and expected return time.